Memories of Members by John Wade.

 George Dawson.
 A roofer from Blackpool who had started spotting late in life as he loved writing numbers down!
 Another real character who always added to the Camaraderie of the Counties.
 Big mates with Alan Howells and myself.

-Alan Fawcett, from Barnoldswick.
+Allan Fawcett, from Barnoldswick.
 A very larger than life character and a leading official throughout most of the Counties days.
 Its incalculable how many depots etc he got us round with his silver tongue and charm.
 A very regular attender on trips and an official for most of the duration of the Counties.
 It was he who introduced the Counties to B&J Travel who would play a major role in providing coaches for our trips.
+Passed away in 2020.

 Jeff Platts, another quiet lad but attended numerous trips.
 He reputedly lived in inner Manchester.
 Rumour has it that he progressed through the ranks of the Railway and ended with a high profile job.
 Probably retired now.